Looking at Homes for Sale in Lafayette? Don’t Miss These 5 Neighborhoods

 Another article in our ongoing series about East Bay neighborhoods…

-If you’ve been eyeing a move to Lafayette, you know that neighborhood flavors range from downtown chic to semi-rural with rolling hills and horses.
+If you are looking for homes for sale in Lafayette, Abio is here to help you discover the best place to live in this city of variety.
+Neighborhood flavors range from downtown chic to semi-rural with rolling hills and horses.
 Choices, choices choices… How do you pick the right one for your family?

-Let’s start by describing why today’s homebuyers are making Lafayette one of the East Bay’s most sought after communities.
+Let’s start by exploring why Lafayette, in Contra Costa County, is one of the East Bay’s most sought after communities.

 Lafayette has variety: older homes, newer homes, gated communities, downtown neighborhoods, trailside neighborhoods, vineyards and horse properties.
 Lafayette has the schools: Most homes are located in one of California’s best districts.
 Lafayette has a Mediterranean climate ideal for outdoor living, recreation, barbeques, and gardening.
 And Lafayette has location: just minutes from shops, restaurants, parks, trails, sports facilities, a BART station and more.